All Episodes

 So to guard against that, they keep raking it in or trying to.

-So the concept of, isn't that enough never crosses their minds.
+So the concept of, isn't that enough, never crosses their minds.

-There's never enough when you're faced with the in your own mind prospect of losing it.
+There's never enough when you're faced with the, in your own mind, prospect of losing it.

-But even without that, even without that, uh what people are basically asking when you say, don't you have enough, they're basically asking, what's your comfort level?
+But even without that, even without that, what people are basically asking when you say, don't you have enough, they're basically asking, what's your comfort level?

-Well, uh, the comfort level basically means at what point do you think you've got enough, you don't need to do any more work, you don't need to generate any more wealth.
+Well, the comfort level basically means at what point do you think you've got enough?

-And I I did this there are some who have those.
+And there are some who have those.

 In fact, Merrill Lynch, I've told this story.

-Now, this dates back to 1980s.
+Now, this dates back to the 1980s.

-I don't know if this practice still alive, but back in the 1980s, if you interviewed for a job at Merrill Lynch, the one way to blow it was to give a specific answer to the following question.
+But back in the 1980s, if you interviewed for a job at Merrill Lynch, the one way to blow it was to give a specific answer to the following question.

 How much money do you want to make with us here at Merrill Lynch?